Skip to Main Content

 • Use ORCID's help documentation to get started with how you can use your ORCID iD.

-Connecting ORCID to Other Researcher IDs
+Connecting ORCID to Other Researcher PIDs

 Scopus, which UofM students and faculty can use to track a lot of research impact, assigns every author a unique ID, but these are automatically generated and sometimes generate multiple IDs for the same author.
 Using the tool below, you can connect your ORCID iD to Scopus, improving Scopus's ability to track your research.